Ezurio/IG60-Samples/README.md

 ## getting-started

-The best place to get started is with Laird Online
+The best place to get started is with [Ezurio online:](https://www.ezurio.com)

 ## Contact-Tracing

-A contact tracing example for the Laird IG60 Greengrass with BL654 [Contact Tracing](contact_tracing/README.md)
+A contact tracing example for the IG60 Greengrass with BL654 [Contact Tracing](contact_tracing/README.md)